 Jerk with a Heart of Gold: Ami, after a bit of Character Development.
 Ryuuji is also one of these for the rest of the school once they learn that he's not as fearsome as he looks, although being the viewpoint character the viewers know this from the get-go.

 Last Confession Wins: Averted.
 Minori deliberately withholds her confession until after Taiga's.
 However, the corollary holds in that Ami's the first to express her feelings towards Ryuuji.

 Lost in Translation: NIS America's official English subtitles make some interesting translation choices:

-Kitamura's nickname is Maruo, after the bespectacled student council president in Chibi Maruko Chan.
+The girls' nickname for Kitamura is Maruo, after the bespectacled student council president in Chibi Maruko-chan.
 The subtitles replace that with "Four-Eyes."

 Taiga's pet name/insult for Ami, "baka-chi" (dumb chihuahua), appears in the subtitles as "Chi-Chi."

 In episode 20, the subtitles suggest that Taiga is merely mispronouncing "biscuit"; in fact, she's mispronouncing "chinsuko" (a sweet biscuit sold in Okinawa) as "chinkosu" (penis), which is why Haruta is getting such a charge out of it (and why Taiga gets embarrassed and angry).

 The whole story is built around characters trying to confess their love, but they're usually so tongue-tied that the other party doesn't realize what they're being told, or upon realizing it stop the other person from finishing.
 The more notable examples:

 Taiga to Kitamura, though she's so flustered that he thinks she's confessing to loving Ryuuji.

 Ami likes Ryuuji, who is in love with Minori, who thinks that he likes Taiga (and likely has some feelings for Taiga herself), while Taiga really likes Yuusaku.
 It only gets worse as the series progresses.